UngeEinstein/NTNU-IT-Exercises/README.md

-# Code so bad if you decide to "koke" you wont get the assignement accepted
+# Code so bad if you decide to "koke" you wont get the assignment accepted